LantareCode/100DaysOfCode_JS/log.md

 Started working on a new project to try using HTML5 Canvas with JavaScript for the first time.

 **Folder Name:** 9 Bouncing Things

+### Day 41: July 30, 2016

+Started working on the basic for the bouncing things project.

+**Folder Name:** 9 Bouncing Things